-In today’s globally competitive landscape achieving desired results, when you need them, often calls for proactive measures.
-It’s essential for companies to continuously evaluate and adjust the way they work towards a cost effective, time efficient AND operational business model.
+In today’s globally competitive landscape, achieving desired results, when you need them, often calls for proactive measures.
+It’s essential for companies to continuously evaluate and adjust the way they work toward a cost-effective, time-efficient, AND operational business model.
 If you want to stay ahead in the game, maintaining the status quo just won’t cut it.

-When struggling to find the sweet spot for maximum productivity, many ask the questions,
+When struggling to find the sweet spot for maximum productivity, common questions often arise;

-- When should your Company take the leap and outsource software development?
+When should my company take the leap and outsource software development?

 In this article, you will learn the five most important reasons why software-dependent enterprises opt for software development outsourcing.
-While the arguments presented below apply to software outsourcing in general, keep in mind that there is no one-size-fits-all model and there are several ways of collaborating with a service provider.
+While the arguments presented below apply to software outsourcing in general, keep in mind that there is no one-size-fits-all model.
+There are several ways to collaborate with a service provider.